kuma35/thinking-forth-jp/sphinx/chapter2.rst

 the language—without some degree of planning.
 Exactly what degree is appropriate?

-More than one Forth programmer has expressed high regard for ’s meticulous approach to planning. is supervisor at Moore Products Co. in Springhouse, Pennsylvania.
+More than one Forth programmer has expressed high regard for Dave Johnson’s meticulous approach to planning.
+Johnson is supervisor at Moore Products Co. in Springhouse, Pennsylvania.
 The firm specializes in industrial instrumentation and process control applications.
 Dave has been using Forth since 1978.

 He describes his approach: